linien-org/linien/README.rst

     c.parameters.modulation_amplitude.value = 1 * Vpp
     c.connection.root.write_data()

+    import pickle
+    from matplotlib import pyplot as plt
+    plot_data = pickle.loads(c.parameters.to_plot.value)
+    signal1, signal2 = plot_data

+    # if unlocked, signal1 and signal2 contain the error signal of channel 1 and 2
+    # if the laser is locked, they contain error signal and control signal.
+    plt.plot(signal1)
+    plt.plot(signal2)
+    plt.show()

 For a full list of parameters that can be controlled have a look at `parameters.py <https://github.com/hermitdemschoenenleben/linien/blob/master/linien/server/parameters.py>`_.

 Development